Apple starts assembly of iPhone 12 in India | Business

 In a tweet, Electronics and IT Minister Ravi Shankar Prasad said: ''Nice to see our efforts to make India a big hub of mobile and components manufacturing is attracting global attention.
 This will create jobs in large numbers.''
 Apple, which competes with players like Samsung and OnePlus in the premium smartphone segment, has been aggressively ramping up its presence in the Indian market.

+In December last year, a section of workers at Wistron Corporation's manufacturing facility in Narasapura Industrial Area near Bengaluru - which assembles the latest version of the iPhone SE at the plant - went on a rampage over non-payment of their wages.
+At that time, Apple had said Wistron had been placed on probation and that the contract manufacturer will not receive any new business from the US-based company before corrective actions are completed.

+In the past, Apple has highlighted that it sees growth opportunities in the Indian market.

-In January, Apple Chief Executive Officer Tim Cook had stated that the company has doubled its business in India in the December quarter on the back of strong performance of its online store, and that the tech giant sees a good growth trajectory going ahead.
+In January, Apple Chief Executive Officer Tim Cook had stated that the company has doubled its business in India in the December quarter on the back of the strong performance of its online store and that the tech giant sees a good growth trajectory going ahead.

 ''India is one of those, where our share is quite low.
 It did improve from the year-ago quarter.
 Our business roughly doubled over that period of time.
 And so, we feel very good about the trajectory.
 We are doing a number of things in the area.
 We put the online store there, for example, and last quarter was the first full quarter of the online store,'' Cook had said.